srideviblogs/srideviblogs.github.io/_posts/2025-07-30-linux-user-setup.md

 ## What Exactly is a Shell?

 A shell is a program that lets you talk to your Linux system.
-You type commands — it executes them.
+You type commands, it executes them.

 It’s the interface between *you* and the *operating system*.